Aleksandr-Barabanov-DE/aboutMe/README.md

 <img src="https://github.com/Aleksandr-Barabanov-DE/AboutMe/blob/main/hero-section.jpg?raw=true" alt="Slogan: JS is Everywhere.
 Coding is a state of mind" width="1200"/>
 <h1>Hi there, I'm <a href="https://barabanov.codes/" target="_blank">Aleksandr Barabanov</a> 👋

 ## Welcome to my GitHub profile!
-Explore my projects, contributions, and ongoing development journey as a Frontend Developer.
+With experience in collaborating on large-scale web projects alongside multidisciplinary teams, I specialize in building dynamic and scalable frontend applications.

 ## About Me

-I’m a passionate Web Developer with a professional diploma in Frontend Development from Yandex Practicum and advanced training in JavaScript, API integration, asynchronous programming, and UI/UX design at Can She Code Inc. Currently, I’m enhancing my skills in full-stack development, focusing on React, Redux, and Node.js.
-My goal is to create efficient, user-centric applications that combine performance and engaging design.
+I am a passionate Web Developer with hands-on experience in large-scale projects and advanced training in modern technologies, including **JavaScript**, **React**, and **TypeScript**.
+My expertise lies in creating high-performance, user-centric applications, and I continuously enhance my skills by diving deeper into full-stack development and animation technologies.

 ## Skills & Technologies